 Months before the Science Fair, the students develop a project by utilizing the scientific method.
 At the Science Fair, they exhibit their research on a presentation board and are interviewed by judges who consist of the area's most distinguished scientists and engineers.
 The next day, an award ceremony is held honoring the participants and winners of the Science Fair.

 Category Awards: First, second, third, and fourth place are awarded in each category in the Senior (9th-12th), Intermediate (7th-8th) and Junior (6th) Divisions.
-The Senior and Intermediate Division categories are Behavioral/Social Sciences, Biology, Chemistry, Physics, Computers/Math, Earth/Space/Environment, Engineering/Robotics, and Medicine/Health/Microbiology.
+The Senior and Intermediate Division categories are Behavioral/Social Sciences, Biology, Chemistry, Physics, Computer Science/Math, Earth/Space/Environment, Engineering/Robotics, and Medicine/Health/Microbiology.
 The Intermediate Division also includes Consumer Science category.
 The Junior Division categories are Physical Science, Life Science and Consumer Science.

 The Senior Division Students are eligible to receive an all-expense-paid trip to the Intel International Science & Engineering Fair.

 The first, second and third place Junior and Intermediate Division Students in each category are nominated to advance to the Broadcom MASTERS Middle School Program.

 Scholarship Awards: Awards, which include of full/half/partial tuition scholarships, pre-college program scholarships, are determined by the awarding colleges and universities.